emberjs/ember.js/guides/11-glossary.md

 ## Element Modifier

-An modifier is a special kind of helper that appears in the attribute position of an element, like this:
+An element modifier is a special kind of helper that appears in the attribute position of an element, like this:

 ```hbs